vkbo/novelWriter/docs/source/usage_interface.rst

 To edit a document, double-click it in the project tree, or press the :kbd:`Return` key while having it selected.
 This will open the document in the document editor.
 The editor uses a markdown-like syntax for some features, and a novelWriter-specific syntax for others.
-The syntax format is described in the :ref:`a_fmt` section below.
+The syntax format is described in the :ref:`a_fmt` section.
 The editor has a maximise button (toggles the :guilabel:`Focus Mode`) and a close button in the top–right corner.
 On the top–left side you will find an edit button that opens the :guilabel:`Item Settings` dialog for the currently open document, and a search button to open the search dialog.

 Any document in the project tree can also be viewed in parallel in a right hand side document